SohaFarhana05/TDS-project/DEPLOYMENT.md

    - Click "Deploy"
    - Your API will be live at `https://your-app.vercel.app/api/`

-### Option 2: Railway (Zero Config)
+### Option 2: Railway (Zero Config - Now Fixed)
 1. **Push to GitHub** (same as above)
 2. **Deploy on Railway**:
    - Go to https://railway.app
    - Sign in with GitHub
    - Click "Deploy from GitHub repo"
    - Select your `tds-project` repository
-   - Railway will auto-deploy
+   - Railway will auto-deploy using the included `Procfile` and `nixpacks.toml`
-   - Your API will be live at the provided Railway URL
+   - Your API will be live at the provided Railway URL (e.g., `https://your-app.railway.app/api/`)

+**Railway Configuration Files Included:**
+- `Procfile`: Tells Railway how to start the app with gunicorn
+- `nixpacks.toml`: Configures the build process
+- Updated `requirements.txt` with gunicorn for production

 ### Option 3: Render (Free Tier)
 1. **Push to GitHub** (same as above)